ziyilin/graal/docs/release-notes/rc6.md

 ```
 The necessary components can be added, e.g., by installing [https://www.xquartz.org](https://www.xquartz.org).
 We will remove this dependency in upcoming versions of GraalVM CE for MacOS.

-* Note that due do the issue with the underlying platform Java Mission Control freezes at startup on MacOS.
-Because of that we removed the `jmc` utility from the distribution.
+* Note that due do the issue with the underlying platform Java Mission Control (`jmc`) freezes at startup on MacOS.
 For more information and workarounds please see the [JMC known issues page](https://www.oracle.com/technetwork/java/javase/jmc55-release-notes-2412446.html#known-iss).

 ### GraalVM for Java developers (GraalVM + compiler)